arklumpus/CSharpEditor/Readme.md

 The code entered in this control can also be "debugged": by entering a comment `/* Breakpoint */` before a statement in the code, execution of the code will pause at that point, and the editor will enter a debugger-like state in which the code is read-only and the value of local variables is shown in a panel on the right.
 A breakpoint can also be entered by clicking next to the line number where the breakpoint is to be inserted; if it is allowed in that position, the breakpoint comment will be inserted automatically.

-CSharpEditor is a .NET Standard 2.1 library, and should be usable in .NET Core 3.0+ and .NET 5.0+ projects.
+CSharpEditor is a .NET Standard 2.0 library, and should be usable in .NET Framework 4.7.2+, .NET Core 2.0+, and .NET 5.0+ projects (and probably on Mono and other platforms).
 It is released under a GPLv3 licence.
 You can find the full documentation for this library at the [documentation website](https://arklumpus.github.io/CSharpEditor).
 A [PDF reference manual](https://arklumpus.github.io/CSharpEditor/CSharpEditor.pdf) is also available.

 <p align="center">
 <img src="Screenshot.png">